dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 To send an IPI we need to know the local APIC ID of the core we wish to interrupt.
 We will also need a vector in the IDT set up for handling IPIs.
 With these two things we can use the ICR (interrupt command register).

-The ICR is 64-bits wide and therefore we access it as two registers (a higher and lower half).
+The ICR is 64-bits wide, and therefore we access it as two registers (a higher and lower half).
 The IPI is sent when the lower register is written to, so we should set up the destination in the higher half first, before writing the vector in the lower half.

 This register contains a few fields but most can be safely ignored and left to zero.
 We're interested in bits 63:56 which is the ID of the target local APIC (in X2APIC mode it is bits 63:32) and bits 7:0 which contain the interrupt vector that will be served on the target core.